Curriculum standards

 The trainee will:

-- integrate critical appraisal conclusions into clinical care
+- integrate critical appraisal conclusions into clinical care and population health work

 - disseminate the findings of a study appropriate to the audience